Perspectives

 Stretching a brand too far can backfire.
 Without a thorough assessment of market potential, businesses risk diluting their brand identity, spreading themselves too thin, or confusing consumers with irrelevant products.

-For example, Cadbury’s failed attempt to launch instant mashed potatoes – obviously famous for its chocolate, Cadbury’s venture into instant mashed potatoes confused consumers and the association between chocolate and instant mash just didn’t resonate.
+For example, a lesson from Cadbury’s failed brand stretch attempt to launch instant mashed potatoes – obviously famous for its chocolate, Cadbury’s venture into instant mashed potatoes confused consumers and the association between chocolate and instant mash just didn’t resonate.

 Or Pepsi that launched Crystal Pepsi – developed to tap into consumer’s interest in purity and health back in the 1990’s.
 But the drink didn’t catch on with a huge breakage in ‘memory structure’ for a couple of reasons – Pepsi Cola is associated with a dark black colour, so a clear Pepsi created confusion.
 People also still expected the famous Pepsi taste (always the winner in a blind taste test!) whereas in fact it was citrus flavoured.
 It is important not to break those distinctive memory structures that are so important to brands – but instead identify what they are, understand them and then build on them in a complimentary way.
 Rather like – Pepsi Max offering the same colour and great taste with no sugar.
 This variant now accounts for over half of Pepsi’s UK grocery sales.